About accommodation

 No meals Type (Single room)

-About Apartments (Rental)
+About Renting Apartments

 There are many private apartments in Tokyo.
 When looking for a private apartment, please note that our school does not provide apartment referrals.
 Generally, you should consult with our overseas offices, search online, check information magazines, or contact real estate agencies in the area where you wish to live.When renting an apartment, you will sign a lease agreement.
 In Japan, it is customary to pay a security deposit, key money, brokerage fees, and other charges at the time of signing the contract, and to pay the rent in advance.
 At the time of signing, you may be required to pay several months’ worth of rent as a security deposit and key money, but recently, properties with no security deposit or key money have become more common.